Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 When to apply for Medicare

 Many seniors are no longer employed at age 65, and thus rush to sign up for Medicare as soon as they’re able.
-But if you’re still working at 65, and you have coverage under a group health plan through an employer with 20 employees or more, then you don’t have to enroll in Medicare right now.
-But if your employer has less than 20 employees, you need to take Medicare Parts A and B, because that will be your primary insurance.
-If you don’t enroll, your employer plan may pay less – or nothing at all – for your care when it finds out.
+But if you’re still working at 65, and you have coverage under a group health plan through an employer with 20 employees or more, then you don’t have to enroll in Medicare right now.1 But if your employer has less than 20 employees, you need to take Medicare Parts A and B, because that will be your primary insurance.
+If you don’t enroll, your employer plan may pay less – or nothing at all – for your care when it finds out.2

 Your Medicare special enrollment period

 But note that in either case, it has to be a current employer.
-If you’re covered under COBRA or a retiree plan, you won’t avoid the Part B late enrollment penalty when you eventually enroll, and you won’t have access to a special enrollment period to sign up for Part B — you’ll have to wait for the general enrollment period instead.
+If you’re covered under COBRA or a retiree plan, you won’t avoid the Part B late enrollment penalty when you eventually enroll, and you won’t have access to a special enrollment period to sign up for Part B — you’ll have to wait for the general enrollment period instead.1

 Run the numbers

-Though you don’t need to enroll in Medicare at age 65 if you have coverage through a qualified group health plan, doing so might make sense if that plan isn’t heavily subsidized by your employer.
+Though you don’t need to enroll in Medicare at age 65 if you have active employee coverage through a qualified group health plan, doing so might make sense if that plan isn’t heavily subsidized by your employer.
 Figure out what you’re paying for group health coverage and what your benefits look like under that plan, and then compare it to what you’ll pay under Medicare, taking into account the cost of everything from premiums to coinsurance to deductibles to copays.

 Maurie Backman has been writing professionally for well over a decade, and her coverage area runs the gamut from healthcare to personal finance to career advice.
 Much of her writing these days revolves around retirement and its various components and challenges, including healthcare, Medicare, Social Security, and money management.